 Check out our article on CBD, mindful meditation, and exercise to repair the hippocampus article.

 Researchers looked at hippocampus volume and various metabolites (key chemicals from hippocampus function) for HEALTHY individuals:

 in 24 healthy adults from 36 to 85 years of age.
 NAA/Cho decreased by 24% (r = 0.53, p = 0.01) and NAA/Cr by 26% (r = 0.61, p < 0.005) over the age range studied, whereas Cho/Cr remained stable, implying diminished NAA levels.

 Hippocampal volume shrank by 20% (r = 0.64, p < 0.05).

-We've seen studies which point to about 1.5% loss per year from age 20-70.
+We've seen studies that point to about a 1.5% loss per year from age 20-70.

 Exercise was shown to reverse this effect and actually cause an increase in hippocampus volume!